How to treat a split nail on a dog

 7. Pat the area dry with a clean towel.
 Avoid using anything rough that may irritate the skin.

-See also Best Dog Food For Osteoarthritis
+See also Best Food For Street Dogs In India

 After cleaning, monitor the area for any changes.
 Keeping the site clean plays a significant role in promoting healing.
 Make sure to check it daily.